GGAnalytics/KickstartCollection/README.md

 A series of analytical scripts using various libraries, to be repurposed for custom tasks.

 # Contents
+1. NeuralNetwork_Continuous
-1. Neural network for learning the sine function
+   - Neural network for learning the sine function
-   - Hi
+3. NeuralNetwork_Categorical
-3. Neural network for learning to recognise the MNIST digits
+   - Neural network for learning to recognise the MNIST digits